3 What is rhythm?

 Why do most foreigners still think that Spaniards speak extremely fast?
 It seems to be the case that Spanish speakers pronounce more syllables per minute than English speakers.
 However, it also seems to be true that they don’t really convey more information.
 Think of the English word strengthens, it is just two syllables: streng.thens, whereas its Spanish equivalent consists of four: for.ta.le.ce.

-Other factors that contribute to the perception of accelerated speech rate are the so-called connected speech phenomena like resyllabification and syllable contraction (discussed in) that are characteristic features of Spanish.
+Other factors that contribute to the perception of accelerated speech rate are the so-called connected speech phenomena like resyllabification and syllable contraction (discussed in Week 4 [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] ) that are characteristic features of Spanish.

 Ideas for exercises